-- Vision Therapy to enhance and develop vision
+- Vision Therapy to improve vision function and visual processing development

 Most consultations provided by Behavioural Optometrists, including the initial consultation, attract a Medicare rebate.
 At the time of examination, your Behavioural Optometrist will be able to advise you of any associated fees and charges that will not be covered by Medicare.